 Once we had our own place and a yard, I dove headfirst into volunteering with a local dog rescue.
 Over the course of two years we fostered, rehabilitated and rehomed 14 dogs.
 I then spent a year as a volunteer at The Crisis Nursery in Minneapolis, Minnesota, caring for at-risk children.

 P.S.
 Like the t-shirt?
 Me, too.
 You can get it here.
 It's for a great cause.

 I want to build a business that supports marginalized communities and ensures everyone has access to basic information about hydration.

 There are also scholarships for The Hydration Checklist available to anyone experiencing financial hardship.
 I will always strive to keep the costs of my courses accessible because I personally know that $14.00 is not a trivial amount.
-Research shows that dehydration-related illnesses are most prevelant in low-income communities and households, which have been unfairly targeted by unhealthy food marketing and are more likely to lack access to safe water.
-Getting this information to those who can't afford it is a huge part of my mission.
-If you cannot afford the cost of the course, please contact me via the Contact Page.
+Research shows that dehydration-related illnesses are most prevalant in low-income communities and households, which have been unfairly targeted by unhealthy food marketing and are more likely to lack access to safe water.
+Getting this information to those who most need it is a huge part of my mission.

 My Personal Pledge in a monthly donation that I started in 2018, that I make directly from my personal income to an organization, person, or family in need.
 I've been able to increase the amount each month, and will continue to do so as my business grows.
 I have a network of activists and clergy that connect me with those I can help.

 I used to write these donations down in a notebook that I kept in my desk, just as a reminder of why I wanted to build my business --- the more my business grew, the more this fund could grow, too.
 Donation recipients and their stories are always anonymous.
 Below is a log of my donations to date, with names and details removed.
 I'm sharing this as a form of accountability to those who support my business and efforts.
 You helped do this, too.
 Thank you for helping me make each one of these actions possible.